vnephologist/nexthol-xiiot/index.rst

 #.
 Click :fa:`remove` to close the data pipeline without making any changes.

-In Xi IoT, categories help you assign various attributes to edges and data sources which can be further used to query and select them when creating Data Pipelines or deploying Applications.
+In Xi IoT, categories help you assign various attributes to edges and data sources which can be further used to query and select them when creating Data Pipelines or deploying Kubernetes Apps.

 An example of a category could be “City” with values in [San Francisco, San Jose, San Diego] or “State” with values in [California, Washington, Oregon] and so on.
 It can be anything meaningful to your environment.